Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/PathPoints.md

+---
+title: PathPoints
+---
 # PathPoints

 `app.activeDocument.pathItems[index].pathPoints`

 #### Description

-A collection of [PathPoint](./PathPoint.md) objects in a specific path.
+A collection of [PathPoint](.././PathPoint) objects in a specific path.

 The elements are not named; you must access them by index.